thmyrk/developer-happiness-blog/_posts/2018-11-16-on-working-remotely-part-2.md

 ## What do the studies say?

-The most reasonable thing to do first, when trying to answer the question "should I employ remotely", is to consider what are the facts.
+The most reasonable thing to do first, when trying to answer the question "should I allow remote work", is to consider the facts.
 There are studies done about remote work, so let's have a look at them.
 There are a bunch of them available online, but I'm going to reference three in this post:

 * _**[OwlLabs - State of Remote Work 2017](https://www.owllabs.com/state-of-remote-work-2017)**_